BBSRC White Rose DTP (WR DTP) in Mechanistic Biology: Diverse Talent Scholarships

 If English isn't your first language you may need to provide evidence of your English language ability.
 For more information see our Postgraduate English language requirements.

-For this scholarship, you apply to the programme, not to a specific project.
+For this studentship, you apply to the programme, not to a specific project.
 PhD projects are available at the Universities of Leeds, Sheffield and York.
-Links to projects at Leeds and Sheffield can be found on the White Rose Mechanistic Biology DTP Diverse Talent Scholarship webpage.
-Projects at York are listed below along with a link to the primary supervisor’s research pages.
+Links to projects at Leeds and Sheffield are now available from the White Rose Mechanistic Biology DTP Diverse Talent Scholarship webpage.
+Projects at York will be listed below along with a link to the primary supervisor’s research pages.
 Take some time to read through the lists and learn about the labs that are offering projects.
 Once you identify some projects that interest you, apply through the university that lists your top choice.

 In order to widen access to postgraduate research to those who may not have previously considered a PhD as a viable option, we are working to improve the recruitment and selection process for applications to the White Rose DTP.
 As part of this, you will have the opportunity to provide a ‘contextual statement’ of about 150 words so you can tell us any details of your personal circumstances that you think are relevant.
 This information will help us with the decisions made by our selection panel during the short-listing for interviews.
 You may like to tell us about any of the following circumstances: your ethnicity; if you are in the first generation of your family to go to university; if you are from a low-income background or single-parent home; if you have received a means-tested scholarship; if you have a disability; or anything else you wish to disclose.
 We would also like to know about your motivation and what science excites you; so we also ask you to write about 250 words about your research interests.